 1 Month subscription – $19.99

-PlayStation Now (PSNow) is entirely dependent upon the strength of your internet connection.
+Some of the value of PlayStation Now (PSNow) is dependent upon the strength of your internet connection.
 The games are streamed over the internet so they will run poorly if you can’t get a good enough connection.
 Sony customer support recommends that your internet service has a download speed of at least 5mbps (megabytes per second) to use the service.
 Tests performed by other sites like ArsTechnica have shown that it takes closer to 9 mbps to really take advantage of it.

 Sony technical support has provided a few tips for folks who have the recommended download speed and are still experiencing issues with the service: